Are Dental Sealants Safe?

-Sealants have numerous benefits.
+Dental Sealants has numerous benefits.
 One of the best benefits is that they’re cost efficient, meaning that they tend to cost less than half of what a filling will cost you!
-For the right patients, they’re definitely worth the benefits, which include:
+For the right patients, they’re definitely worth the benefits,which include:

 - Preventing cavities and the extra expense of fillings

 - Letting your children develop great dental habits while protecting their teeth

 At our Asheville dental practice, we can help determine if sealants would be a good fit for you or your children.
 Not every patient needs sealants and we don’t recommend them to patients for whom they aren’t necessary.
 However, you or your children could benefit from dental sealants!

 Call and talk to our office manager and make an appointment with us at 828-277-6060.
 We’ll happily discuss the pros and cons of sealants and if they’re right for you or your child.